HAC-2020/CodeShark/README.md

 - **MySQL** was used for the database functionality.
 For linking user input with web, python program and ML, we needed it.
 - We used the **VAR (Vector-Auto Regression) algorithm** for working on our datasets and prediction.
 It is a time series based algorithm that can also support multivariable data structure.
 - **Google Cloud** was used to host our project online.
 After hosting it, it could be deployed.
+## What is happening in the project?
+Detailed description of processes taking place in the project